Rising-Stars-by-Sunshine/STATS201_Aida-_PS2/method/README.md

 Regions with higher GDP per capita will tend to have better energy access, while those with lower economic indicators may face greater energy access disparities.

 - **Justification:**
 This hypothesis is grounded in the idea that economic development, as indicated by higher GDP per capita tends to be associated with improved infrastructure and energy access.
 Wealthier and more developed regions may have the resources to invest in energy infrastructure, reducing disparities in access.
+Professor Kelsey Jack, of the University of California at Santa Barbara at a Conference organized by the World Bank and the International Growth Centre on March 3rd-4th 2022, explains that energy is closely intertwined with economic development.
+She highlights a supposed correlation between higher GDP levels and increased electricity usage, access, reliability, and affordability.
+Although researchers grapple with understanding the causal relationship between economic growth and energy, it's evident that development cannot occur without heightened energy consumption.
+She illustrates this point with historical evidence in which, before the industrial revolution, economies relied on limited organic energy sources like firewood and manpower.
+The adoption of coal as an energy source due to innovation and technological advancements unlocked greater production possibilities, spurring exponential economic growth (Jack, 2022).

 **Machine Learning Algorithm Selection:**
 The goal is to predict or understand relationships between variables, a linear regression model would be appropriate.